UE Sant Julià: UE Sant Julià in Europe

-European tournaments in the history of Andorran football.

 Their dreams came to an end after a 4–0 defeat away at Sofia.
 The team still played well and managed to keep their goal clean for 49 minutes against the Bulgarian champion.
 Only 9 players from Aixovall exited the pitch after two Sant Julia players received red cards.
 They lost 0–5 in the return leg at home.

 UE Sant Julià participated in the 2010–11 UEFA Europa League second qualifying round against MYPA and in 2011–12 against Bnei Yehuda, losing on aggregate 0–8 against the Finnish squad and 0–4 against the Israeli squad.

 For the 2014–15 season UE Sant Julià returned to the European competitions playing the first round of the 2014–15 UEFA Europa League against the Serbian Čukarički team losing on aggregate 0–4.
 UE Sant Julià qualified for the 2015–16 European competitions the following season playing the first round of the 2015–16 UEFA Europa League against the Danish Randers FC team losing on aggregate 0–4.

 UE Sant Julià qualified for European competitions in the 2017–18 and 2018–19 season, playing the first round of UEFA Europa League against KF Skënderbeu Korçë from Albania losing on aggregate 0–6, and the following season against Gżira United from Malta losing on aggregate 1–4.